xshele01/Digital-electronics-2/Labs/01-tools/Assignment.md

 ### Morse code

-1. Listing of C code, which repeats one "dot" and one "dash" (letter `A`) on a LED:
+1. Listing of the C code, which repeats one "dot" and one "dash" (letter `A`) on a LED:

 ```c
 int main(void)